-My children had fifth disease about 3 weeks ago and now my joints are sore.
-I am pregnant.
+My child had fifth disease about 3 weeks ago and now my joints are sore.
 Could I have fifth disease?

-Yes, it is possible that you have fifth disease.
+It is possible to get fifth disease from children.
 However, there are many other causes of joint pain.
-Your health care provider can order a blood test to check for antibodies for fifth disease.
+Talk with your healthcare provider to see if it is appropriate to order a blood test to check for antibodies for fifth disease.
 If you are not immune, you have a 50% risk of becoming infected from contact with an infected family member.
-It is important to be properly diagnosed since it helps your health care provider watch for possible pregnancy complications.

 I am pregnant and testing showed that I recently had fifth disease.
 Is my pregnancy at increased risk of problems because of the infection?

 Studies show that most women who become infected with fifth disease during pregnancy deliver healthy babies.
 However, if a woman is infected during pregnancy, there is up to a 33% chance of passing the infection to the baby.
 Of the 33% prenatally infected, approximately 10% will have complications.
 There are some reports of the placenta also becoming infected.
 The placenta is the organ that develops during pregnancy and works as the blood connection between mom and the baby.